An MS-13 Gang Member Wanted A Promotion. So, He Went On A Killing Spree To Boost His Resume.

 Now, he will spend the rest of his life behind bars.

-Last month, U.S. District Court Chief Judge James K. Bredar sentenced Juan Carlos Sandoval-Rodriguez, aka”El Pastor,” aka “Gasper,” aka “Picaro,” 24, to life without the possibility of parole in federal prison for the brutal murders in the Anne Arundel County, Maryland, area.
+U.S. District Court Chief Judge James K. Bredar sentenced Juan Carlos Sandoval-Rodriguez, aka ”El Pastor,” aka “Gasper,” aka “Picaro,” 24, to life without the possibility of parole in federal prison for the brutal murders in the Anne Arundel County, Maryland, area.

 After a three-month trial and another 9-day trial, Sandoval-Rodriguez was convicted of triple murders in aid of racketeering and conspiracy to commit murder in aid of racketeering.

 According to prosecutors, Sandoval-Rodriguez belonged to the gang’s Annapolis clique “Fulton Locos Salvatruchas.”
 In a bid to gain seniority status within the gang, the defendant brutally murdered members of rival gangs, prosecutors said.

 On March 11, 2016, Sandoval-Rodriguez lured an unsuspecting gang member to Quiet Waters Park in Annapolis.
 While his associates secured the park’s perimeters to avoid detection by law enforcement or eyewitnesses, the victim was struck on the head with a stick and fatally stabbed repeatedly.
 Authorities found his body over a year later in a shallow grave.

 - MS-13 gang member stabbed a teen to death, here's how long he'll spend in prison for murder